Blue Exorcist: Light novels

 Four light novels written by Aya Yajima, with illustrations provided by Kazue Kato, have been released by Shueisha under their Jump J-Books imprint.
 The first light novel, titled Blue Exorcist: Weekend Hero, was released on September 2, 2011.
 The second novel, Blue Exorcist: Home Sweet Home, was released on December 4, 2012.
 It focuses on past events, such as Rin, Yukio, Ryuji, Renzo, and Konekomaru's childhoods, as well as Juzo Shima and Mamushi Hojo's time as students at True Cross Academy.
 The third novel, titled Blue Exorcist: Bloody Fairytale, was released on March 4, 2014.
 The fourth novel, titled Blue Exorcist: Spy Game, was released on March 3, 2017.

 Video games

 A visual novel for PlayStation Portable, Ao no Exorcist: Genkoku no Labyrinth was released on April 26, 2012, by Bandai Namco Games.

 A smartphone game, Blue Exorcist: Damned Chord was originally announced in December 2018; however in November 2020, it was announced that the game was canceled.

 A 3D action RPG, Alterna Vvelt: Blue Exorcist Another Story (オルタナヴェルト -青の祓魔師 外伝-, Orutana Vueruto Ao no Ekusoshisuto Gaiden) was announced at Jump Festa 2024.
-It is scheduled to be released on smartphones and PC on June 25, 2025.
+It was released on smartphones on June 25, 2025, with a PC version to come later.